astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 hnil : hlist typenil. hcons : T -> hlist TS -> hlist (typecons T TS).
 ```

 ADVISOR.
 Great!
-We will need a heterogeneous `map` for these lists too.
+We will need a heterogeneous `map` for these lists, too.
 We'll need a polymorphic predicate as
 an argument, since we'll have to use it for `Arguments` of different types:

 ```makam-stdlib